-9. Management of tiers 1 and 2 will result in a comprehensive assessment of sites under CERCLA authority leading possibly to identification of responsible parties, enforcement actions and site clean-up.
+8. Management of tiers 1 and 2 will result in a comprehensive assessment of sites under CERCLA authority leading possibly to identification of responsible parties, enforcement actions and site clean-up.

-10. The program in tiers 3 thru 7 constitute "The National Dioxin Study"; it is a study to learn more about the magnitude of the problem by sampling respresentative facilities and sites.
-It is not as comprehensive an investigation as that planned for tiers 1 and 2 which are thought to represent over 80 percent of the problem.
+9. The program in tiers 3 thru 7 constitutes "The National Dioxin Study"; it is a study to learn more about the nature of the problem by sampling respresentative facilities and sites.
+It is not as comprehensive an investigation as that planned for tiers 1 and 2 which are thought to represent over 80 percent of the problem in terms of levels of contamination.